ShahidHashmi1/dev-quiz/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+// create function that sets event listeners on all answered buttons
+// inside that event listener, create another function that evaluates whether the answer is correct && call viewQuestion() or make a new one called nextQuestion()
+// indexQuestion++;
+// correctAnswer();

+// function userAnswer(answer) {
+// var currentAnswer = quizQuestions[indexQuestion ].answer;
+// if (answer === currentAnswer)
+// // score++;
+// console.log("correctamundo muchacho!");
+// else console.log("You're wrong - feel bad!");

+// indexQuestion++;
+// viewQuestion();
+// }

+// if the answerChoices/ questionAnswers button that is clicked correct/ equal to the quizQuestions array's answer, then it is correct and we want to view the next question //